-Eleven years later, in her role as Practice Manager, Partner and Accounts Manager for Galloway Hughes, comprising 23 lawyers and 2 offices, Johdi has full appreciation of the financial and compliance-related demands on law firms, and how technology can help.
+Eleven years later, in her role as Practice Manager, Partner and Accounts Manager for Galloway Hughes, comprising of 23 members of staff (including the 4 partners and 3 consultants) and 2 offices, Johdi has full appreciation of the financial and compliance-related demands on law firms, and how technology can help.

 We caught up with Johdi to quiz her on legal tech so other law firm managers can make the right investments in software and hardware in order to excel…

 From your early days at Galloway Hughes to now, describe your tech journey.